Ultimate Guide to Incentive Design

 classic motivation model

-• If the target is important, we offer a valuable reward, often money.
+• If the goal is important, we offer a valuable benefit, often money.

-• If we really want them to achieve the target, we offer them a bigger reward.
+• If we really want them to achieve the goal, we offer them a bigger benefit.

 • If we want people to over-perform, we offer additional financial incentives.